nkongenelly/clarity-ext/README.md

 With `clarity-ext`, the developer can instead:
   * Set a step up as usual
   * Write an extension that should run in this step
-  * Run (integration test) the extension from his development environment
-  * All requests/responses are cached, so the integration test will run fast.
-Furthermore, the test can still be executed after the step has been deleted or altered.
   * Extensions have access to extension contexts, which do most of the work.
 This way, the readability and simplicity of the extensions increase, allowing non-developers to review and alter the code.